RealFin: How Well Do LLMs Reason About Finance When Users Leave Things Unsaid?: Experiments

 \subsection{How Do Models Behave When No Answer is Justified}

 Based on the revised subset, we replace the correct option with ``none of the above'' as the final choice, to assess whether models can truly identify missing information when no answer is justified.

-\paragraph{Accuracy Decreases for Most Models When Models Are Forced to Choose NOTA} More apparent declines happen among general-purpose models, and financial-specific models witness majority of rises in Chinese questions in Table~\ref{tab:combined_nota_comparison}.
+\paragraph{Accuracy Decreases for Most Models When Models Are Forced to Choose NOTA} More apparent declines happen among general-purpose models.
+Financial-specific models witness majority of rises in Chinese questions in Table~\ref{tab:combined_nota_comparison}.\footnote{The financial models and the reasoning-enhanced models in Table~\ref{tab:combined_nota_comparison} were evaluated on different GPU hardware, which may account for minor numerical variances in the accuracies.}

 \paragraph{Most Models Still Try to Answer Even When No Answer Is Justified}

 Both finance-specific models and general frontier models struggle when \emph{None of the above} is the correct answer.
 In Table~\ref{tab:combined_nota_comparison}, models such as GPT-5.1-mini and DeepSeek V3 show large accuracy drops, especially on Chinese questions.
 These errors do not stem from a lack of reasoning ability, but from a tendency to keep selecting an answer even when the question cannot be resolved with the given information.